 Depending on how exactly you created the database, it might be required for you to change the account/owner under which the SQL Server Agent Job runs.

 Connect to your SQL Server as an administrator and reconfigure your DeleteExpiredSessions job to run as your contained SQL database user.

 The next step is to configure Umbraco to use SQLServer sessionState.

 For Umbraco in High Availability, Load Balanced Environments:

 Once your SQL Server database is configured, open up your Umbraco

-web.config file to configure sessionState.
+web.config file to configure ASP.NET sessionState.
 Look for the lines:

 This needs to be changed to use SQLServer mode sessionState, copy and adjust the following: